 Next, the bull enters the ring to be tested for ferocity by the matador and banderilleros with the magenta and gold capote, ‘cape’.
 This is the first act, the tercio de varas, ‘the third of the lances’, and the matador first confronts the bull with the capote, observing the behaviour of the bull while performing tandas de pases, ‘series of passes’, to impress the crowd.

-Next, a picador enters the arena on horseback armed with a vara (“lance”).
-To protect the horse from the bull’s horns, the horse is surrounded by a peto — a protective mattress-like covering.
-Prior to 1930, the horse did not wear any protection, and the bull would usually disembowel the horse during this stage.
+Next, a picador enters the arena on horseback armed with a vara, lance.
+To protect the horse from the bull’s horns, the horse is surrounded by a peto, a protective mattress-like covering.
+Prior to the 1930s, the horse did not wear any protection, and the bull would usually disembowel the horse during this stage.
 Until this change was instituted, the number of horses killed during a fight was higher than the number of bulls killed.
 At this point, the picador stabs just behind the morillo, a mound of muscle on the fighting bull’s neck, weakening the neck muscles and leading to the animal’s first loss of blood.